A simpler approach to SEO

 - Building my Domain Authority using a link building strategy driven by the relationships built through social networking.

-I do adhere to some basic SEO principles by checking what I write and optimizing it with Yoast’s WordPress SEO Plugin, but it in the end….
+I do adhere to some basic SEO principles by checking what I write and optimizing it with Yoast’s WordPress SEO Plugin, though, in the end….

 Do these consistently over time and, for the most part (assuming your site was properly developed), SEO will take care of itself.